Mariners stack their record in one-run games as bullpen holds on for win vs. Rangers

 And has he’s done so often in the past, Dunn found a way to limit the damage.
 He struck out the Rangers’ best hitter, Adolis Garcia, swinging, pitched around the dangerous Joey Gallo with a walk that loaded the bases and gave up a run on a sac fly to left field from Nick Solak.
 He got Holt to ground out to end an inning that reeked of pending disaster.

 Dunn worked a 1-2-3 fifth inning with a pair of strikeouts and retired the first two batters of the sixth inning before Garcia picked up his second single of the game.
-With the left-handed hitting Gallo coming to the plate, Mariners manager Scott Servais went to lefty Daniel Zamora, who had just been called up from Class AAA Tacoma.
+With the left-handed hitting Gallo coming to the plate, Servais went to lefty Daniel Zamora, who had just been called up from Class AAA Tacoma.
 Zamora threw four consecutive sliders to Gallo, getting two quick strikes and a fly out to center to end the sixth.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.